Tam quan

 A Tam quan (三關) or Tam môn (三門) is a style of traditional gateway symbolic of Vietnamese Buddhism.
 It has three aisles (traditionally, the middle aisle is the largest and the two side aisles are smaller).
-Not only are they applied in Buddhist works, they are also commonly applied to other religious works such as Confucianism, Taoism, Vietnamese folk religion and Christianity.
-They are also applied to non-religious modern buildings such as schools and People's committee buildings.
+They are used in Buddhist works and in other religions such as Confucianism, Taoism, Vietnamese folk religion and Christianity.
+They are also used for non-religious modern buildings such as schools and People's committee buildings.

 Origin and meaning

 The Tam quan carries the concept of "three ways of seeing" of Buddhism, including "hữu quan, 有觀)", "không quan, 空觀)" and "trung quan, 中觀)", representing the form (false), the void (anitya) and the middle of both.
 The second explanation is that the three gates are the gates of the Three Jewels.
 Another theory holds that the three gates are the "Samadhi" of the Zen sect.
 Therefore, countries that do not belong to Zen Buddhism do not have Tam quan as the entrance to the temple.

 Tam quan gateways derive from Buddhist temple architecture that was transmitted from India to Vietnam via China.